Skip to content

 (Image: AHDB)

-• A manure management plan MUST be prepared with the Livestock Manure Nitrogen Farm Limit calculated and a risk map drafted (showing all watercourses and no-spread zones)
+• Prepare a manure management plan* that shows the calculated Livestock Manure Nitrogen Farm Limit and a risk map with all watercourses and no-spread zones

-• Allow time after grazing for the cover crop to ‘green up’ for spraying off prior to drilling
+• Allow time after grazing for the cover crop to ‘green up’ before spraying off

-• Consider using a strip till drill (rather than a disc direct drill) to help take out compaction in the top two inches of the soil
+• Consider using a strip till drill (rather than a disc direct drill) to help take out compaction towards the top of the soil

 Further reading: Franzluebbers, A.J. and Stuedemann, J.A., 2008.
 Soil physical responses to cattle grazing cover crops under conventional and no tillage in the Southern Piedmont USA.
 Soil and Tillage Research, 100(1-2), pp.141-153